CyclotronResearchCentre/bidsme/README.md

 getField("AcquisitionMatrix[3]") -> 72
 ```

-The additional fields, that are not stored directly in json file, are calculated:
+The additional fields, that are not stored directly in JSON file, are calculated:
 - **DwellTime** is retrieved from private field with tags `(0019,1018)` and converted from
 micro-seconds to seconds.
 - **NumberOfMeasurements** are retrieved from `lRepetitions` field and incremented by one.
 - **PhaseEncodingDirection** are retrieved from `PhaseEncodingDirectionPositive`, and transformed
 to `1`(positive) or `-1`(negative)
-- **B1mapNominalFAValues** are rereconstructed from `adFree` and `alFree`.
+- **B1mapNominalFAValues** are reconstructed from `adFree` and `alFree`.
 The exact reconstruction
 alghorytm is sequence dependent.
 - **B1mapMixingTime** are reconstructed from `adFree` and `alFree`.
 The exact reconstruction
 alghorytm is sequence dependent.